OpenMDAO/OpenMDAO-Framework/docs/dev-guide/accessing.rst

      [Launchpad]
      host = .launchpad.net
      scheme = ssh
-     user = <launchpad-username>
+     user = <launchpad-userid>

 5. Save and exit the ``authentication.conf`` file.
 6. Use your text editor to open the ``bazaar.conf`` file.
-Make sure your Launchpad username is in the file.
-If it isn't, add it at the end of the file, for example: ``launchpad_username = john-j-smith``.
+Make sure your Launchpad userid is in the file.
+If it isn't, add it at the end of the file, for example: ``launchpad_userid = john-j-smith``.
 7. Save any changes and exit the file.